 after the completed application and supporting documents are received.

 test results are delayed, the process will take longer.
-Questions regarding admissions should be directed to the

-NOTE: Before course work can be started, a student must apply for
+NOTE: Before course work can be started, a student must apply for,

 graduate degree program.